manishjanky/ngx-select-dropdown/README.md

 * `config: Object` - configuration object.
 ````
 config = {
-        displayKey:"description" //if objects array passed which key to be displayed defaults to description
+        displayKey:"description", //if objects array passed which key to be displayed defaults to description
+        search:true //true/false for the search functionlity
       }
 ````